-Several enquiries elicted this response on March 14th - "The Petitions Committee met last Thursday and considered your petition at that meeting.
-It released the submissions you made on your petition, and it decided to seek further information on your petition.
-It typically takes about 4 weeks for committees to receive the information they seek on a petition".
+It decided to seek further information on the petition.
+It typically takes about 4 weeks for committees to receive the information they seek on a petition.

 Blocking???
 Absolutely.
 Labour don't want to discuss it and the Greens don't want the refinery resurrected in any shape or form.

 The verbal submission can be viewed here - https://youtu.be/qZfuHBrKBOY

 1. To keep the pressure on please send an email to the Committee and the Minister.
 Simply click here - Email the Committee and the Minister.
 You'll get a web page with a pre written email.
 Just copy and paste into your email programme, add your name (and make alterations if you wish) and hit send.